nasa-nccs-cds/CDWPS/README.md

         >> cd KernelModuleTemplate; sbt publish-local
         >> git clone https://github.com/nasa-nccs-cds/CDS2.git
         >> cd CDS2; sbt publish-local

+    1) Optional Dependencies

+        Executing async requests requires that the NetCDF C library be installed on the server.
+The best ways to accopmplish this are:

+            a) Use a package manager, see: http://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html
+            b) Install UVCDAT, see: https://github.com/UV-CDAT/uvcdat/wiki/install.
+In this case one will need to execute the UVCDAT 'setup_runtime.sh' script before starting the server.

-    1) Checkout the BDWPS sources:
+    2) Checkout the BDWPS sources:

         >> git clone https://github.com/nasa-nccs-cds/BDWPS.git

-    2) Build and run the application:
+    3) Build and run the application:

         >> cd BDWPS
         >> sbt run

-     3) Access demos:
+     4) Access demos:

         In a browser open the page "http://localhost:9000/wps/demo"